Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 # Magic commands

-***Keep, per Jack, even though command descriptions are in the notebook.
-In the notebook, the general commands and AI Unlimited commands are all together.
-So it's good for users to see a list of AI-Unlimited-specific ones.
-The kernel is in dev.
-Need to update this topic.***

 JupyterLab with the AI Unlimited kernel supports these magic commands in addition to the existing Teradata SQL kernel magic commands.

 ## %workspaces_config